clarence-lee-sheng/DetermiNet/README.md

 Setting up the files:
 - cd into root directory
-- extract the images folder and put it into data/ folder
+- extract the images folder from DetermiNet-synth and put it into data/ folder
-- extract annotations folder in root directory
+- extract annotations folder from DetermiNet-synth in root directory
 - put oracle_weights in oracle/ folder

 ```